Chi-Chi's

-Chi-Chi's can either refer to a defunct Mexican food restaurant chain founded in the United States in 1975, which continued in Europe only as a single restaurant after the North American owner declared bankruptcy and folded in 2004, or to its namesake brand of Mexican food grocery products produced and marketed when the original North American restaurant chain owner sold the rights to use its name on said products in 1987.
+Chi-Chi's is a brand of Mexican food grocery products produced and marketed in North America since the original North American restaurant chain owner sold the rights to use its name on said products in 1987.
+The name was also used by two defunct restaurant chains, the original American chain that operated from 1976 until the company was liquidated in 2004, and a former European franchise whose last location closed, in Austria, in 2024.
+A revived American chain opened its first restaurant in Minnesota in October 2025.

 Restaurant chain

-Chi-Chi's is a single Mexican restaurant currently operating in Vienna, Austria, that is the only remnant left of a much larger chain.
-The company was briefly owned by Tumbleweed, Inc. The chain also once operated in the United States and Canada but exited those countries in 2004, and closed their Germany and Belgium locations in 2022.
+Chi-Chi's was a Mexican restaurant chain that was reduced to a single restaurant in Vienna, Austria, by 2022.
+The company was briefly owned by Tumbleweed, Inc. The chain also once operated in the United States and Canada but exited those countries in 2004, and closed their German and Belgian locations in 2022.
+The website for the Austrian restaurant was last active in August 2024 and became inactive by November 2024.

 Founding

-Chi-Chi's was founded in 1975 in Richfield, Minnesota, a suburb of Minneapolis, by restaurateur Marno McDermott (his wife's nickname was "Chi Chi") and former Green Bay Packers player Max McGee.
+Chi-Chi's was founded by restaurateur Marno McDermott (his wife's nickname was "Chi Chi") and former Green Bay Packers player Max McGee.
+The first restaurant opened at 7717 Nicollet Avenue South, in Richfield, Minnesota (a suburb of Minneapolis) in early August 1976.
 McDermott had previously founded the Zapata fast-food Mexican chain, which later became Zantigo.
 From 1977 to 1986, the chain was run by former KFC executive Shelly Frank.
 When Frank took leadership, the chain moved its headquarters to his hometown of Louisville.

 By March 1995, the chain had grown to 210 locations.